Pujan-Ajmera/Python-Projects/auto_unlike_py/readme.md

 boom all your reels are unliked
 Just install the requirements and run the code.
 Sharing this for anyone who might find it useful.
-NOTE : I dont store any passwords or anything.
+NOTE : I dont store any passwords or anything. use this thing to directly install all the dependencies pip install -r requirements.txt